 Our charity has been providing free support groups for people who have lost their loved ones to cancer since early 2011.
 The aim of the support groups is to create regular spaces for people to share stories and experiences with others who have experienced a similar kind of loss.

-We have learned that our sessions are much more helpful when we address the topics and emotions that arise for our attendees on the day of our groups instead of us planning to talk about particular themes or issues.
-We know that coping with grief can be an unpredictable experience, and therefore, we want to give you a space to talk about whatever you need.
+Our support group sessions address the topics and emotions that arise for our attendees on the day instead of having pre-planned sub-topics to discuss.
+We know that coping with grief can be an unpredictable experience, and therefore, we want to give you a space to talk about whatever you need on the day.

 Next support group